alexander-camuto/alexander-camuto.github.io/about.md

 I am a DPhil candidate at the University of Oxford and at the Alan Turing Institute.

-I have two main strands of research that I'm interested in.
+I am interested in two main strands of research.

 - The first focuses on studying deep probabilistic models, specifically their adversarial robustness and their ability to build representations that are factorisable and human-interpretable.